zerodevapp/zerodev-docs/docs/get-started.md

 In this tutorial, you will learn how to use ZeroDev to build an account abstraction (AA) application.

+If you are confused at any point, you can find the full code [here](https://github.com/zerodevapp/zerodev-tutorial).

 ## Set up the boilerplate

 Set up a new ZeroDev project using our React template: